Gerardotiscareno/Qlik/README.md

 Optional

 Install the Perfect pixel report

-1.- After the app is now loaded, open the reporting section 2.- Go the Template section and import the report file
+1.- After the app is now loaded, open the reporting section.

+2.- Go the Template section and import the report file.